multiversx/mx-docs/docs/wallet/web-wallet.md

 ![img](/wallet/web-wallet/guardian_step1.png)

 In order to set a Guardian you should use a software-based authenticator.
 This tool should be able to generate two-factor authentication (2FA's) codes.
-After installing your authenticator, use it for scanning the QR code and introduce the Guardian Code in the designated fields.
+After installing your authenticator, use it for scanning the QR code and introduce the Guardian Code in the designated fields (see picture below).

 :::important
 If this is the first time when you are doing the registration, you don't have to select the **I cannot access my guardian**.